-Step 1 you will be asked to supply the address of the device you will run the SNMP Walk against as well as the port.
+On Step 1 you will be asked to supply the address of the device you will run the SNMP Walk against as well as the port.

-- a.
-You need to select the appropriate SNMP Version; this screenshot shows SNMP v2c settings. - Nagios XI has some limitations on the characters allowed in the SNMP Community field, please refer to this KB article for more information: Nagios XI - Special Characters - c.
-This screenshot shows SNMP v3 settings. - d.
-Nagios XI has some limitations on the characters allowed in the Password fields, please refer to this KB article for more information: Nagios XI Special Characters - e.
+You need to select the appropriate SNMP Version; this screenshot shows SNMP v2c settings.

+Nagios XI has some limitations on the characters allowed in the SNMP Community field, please refer to this KB article for more information:

+Nagios XI - Special Characters

+This screenshot shows SNMP v3 settings.

+Nagios XI has some limitations on the characters allowed in the Password fields, please refer to this KB article for more information:

+Nagios XI - Special Characters

 The device being used in this documentation is a CentOS server that accepts SNMP requests.
 This is purely to make this documentation reproducible for you to test.

-For detailed instructions on how to configure CentOS to accept SNMP requests please refer to the following documentation: MONITORING SNMP
+For detailed instructions on how to configure CentOS to accept SNMP requests please refer to the following documentation: Monitoring Linux Using SNMP.

-- f.
 The final settings available are the SNMP Scan Settings.
-These are optional settings.
-However, to demonstrate the capabilities of the wizard we will choose some options. - g.
+These are optional settings however to demonstrate the capabilities of the wizard we'll choose some options.

 The MIBs list allows you to limit the results of your scan to one or more MIB files.
-In this example I have chosen the HOST-RESOURCES-MIB file. - h.
+In this example I have chosen the HOST-RESOURCES-MIB file.

 We are also going to further limit the results by only selecting objects under the host.hrSystem MIB tree, more information on this can be located in the Understanding MIB Files And Objects section of this documentation.
 Click Next to progress to Step 2.

-- 2. When you proceed to Step 2, the wizard will perform the SNMP Walk against the device based on the settings you provided on Step 1. - a.
+When you proceed to Step 2, the wizard will perform the SNMP Walk against the device based on the settings you provided on Step 1.

 Make sure the Host Name field has a value that easily identifies this device.

-b.
 The results of the SNMP Walk will be displayed in a table with various fields.
 The following screenshots show two different objects selected to be monitored.

-- c.
-In the screenshot above, the memAvailReal.0 OID has been selected to be monitored. - i.
-The checkbox in the left column is how you select this item to be monitored - The Display Name field has been populated with Available Memory; this is how the service will be named. - iii. memAvailReal.0 is a measurement of Kilobytes, 524288 = 512MB. - iv.
-This service is being created so that it will go into a critical state when the device has less than 256MB of free available memory.
-To do this: - 1.
-Match Type = Numeric - 2.
-Warning = 524288 - 3.
-Critical = 262144
+In the screenshot above, the hrSystemUptime.
+0 OID has been selected to be monitored.

+- The checkbox in the left column controls how you select this item to be monitored. - The Display Name field has been populated with System Uptime; this is how the service will be named. - hrSystemUptime.0 is a measurement of timeticks, 8600000 = 1 day in timeticks. - This service is being created so that it will go into a critical state when the device has been operating for less than one day, hence it has less than 8600000 timeticks.
+To do this: - Match Type = Numeric - Warning and Critical Range = 8600000:0 https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT

-More information on warning and critical thresholds can be found on the Nagios Plugin Development Guidelines page: https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT
+More information on warning and critical thresholds can be found on the Nagios Plugin Development Guidelines page: